opensearch-project/security/DEVELOPER_GUIDE.md

 ## Running integration tests

+Locally these can be run with `./gradlew test` with detailed results being avaliable at `${project-root}/build/reports/tests/test/index.html`, or run through an IDEs JUnit test runner.

 Integration tests are automatically run on all pull requests for all supported versions of the JDK.
-These must pass for the change(s) to be merged.
+These must pass for change(s) to be merged.
+Detailed logs of these test results are avaliable by going to the GitHub action workflow's summary view and downloading the associated jdk version run of the tests, after extracting this file onto your local machine integration tests results are at `./tests/tests/index.html`.

 ### Bulk test runs
 To collect reliability data on test runs there is a manual GitHub action workflow called `Bulk Integration Test`.
 The workflow is started for a branch on this project or in a fork by going to [GitHub action workflows](https://github.com/opensearch-project/security/actions/workflows/integration-tests.yml) and selecting `Run Workflow`.